The Blunderer

 The Blunderer is a psychological thriller by Patricia Highsmith, first published in 1954 by Coward-McCann.
 It was third of her 22 novels, the second published under her own name.

 Synopsis

-Mild-mannered lawyer Walter Stackhouse has come to hate his neurotic wife Clara.
+Mild-mannered lawyer Walter Stackhouse hates his neurotic wife, Clara.
 He has suffered for years as she alienated all his friends and embarrassed him with her pettiness, overly dramatic gestures and intolerance of other people's needs.
-With Walter, she is increasingly distant and, without foundation, she begins to accuse him of having an affair with the sweet and sensuous music teacher, Ellie Briess.
-He does eventually become infatuated with the girl and starts a relationship with her.
+With Walter, she is increasingly distant and, without foundation, begins to accuse him of having an affair with the sweet and sensuous music teacher Ellie Briess.
+Walter does eventually become infatuated with Ellie and starts a relationship with her.
 Jealous Clara then attempts suicide by overdose, forcing Walter back into her arms.
 However, immediately upon recovering from near-death, Clara falls into her usual pattern; Walter finally stands his ground and demands a divorce.